Smile for Them

 Smile for Them is the third studio album by American rock band Armor for Sleep, released on October 30, 2007 through Sire Records.
 Shortly after the release of their second studio album What to Do When You Are Dead (2005), the band were writing material for its follow-up.
 In early 2006, the band announced they had signed to Sire Records, recording demos not long after.
 At the end of the year, they started recording with Ben Grosse in California, but after a few months, the songs were scrapped.
 Recording restarted with Machine as producer, with sessions taking place at The Machine Shop in Weehawken, New Jersey and Loho Studios in New York City.
-Smile for Them is an emo and post-hardcore album, which recalling the works of Foo Fighters, the Smashing Pumpkins and Quicksand, that deals with celebrity culture.
+Smile for Them is an emo and post-hardcore album, recalling the works of Foo Fighters, the Smashing Pumpkins and Quicksand, that deals with celebrity culture.